 Ali Attari is a Research and Coordination Manager at CSBE.
 Ali received his bachelor’s degree in Environmental Science & Management from the University of California, Davis in 2013.
 Since then, he has worked on preparing environmental assessments and other environmental documentation as part of the USAID Water Reuse and Environmental Conservation Project.
 Ali’s interests include urban planning, alternative transportation systems, sustainable development, and urban policy.

 Afnan Barqawi is an architect, and a Research and Coordination Officer at CSBE.
-She received her bachelor’s degree in Architecture from the German Jordanian University in 2015, and is currently studying for her master's degree in Project Management/Engineering Management at the University of Jordan.
+She holds a bachelor of Architecture from the German Jordanian University, and a Master degree in Project Management/Engineering Management from the University of Jordan.
 She is also a horse-back rider and a member of the Jordanian National Show Jumping Team.